All About Our Spay/Neuter Clinics

 Community Cats (feral, barn cats, free-roaming):

-Yes – we will spay/neuter them and eartip too!
-Please let registration know you’re scheduling for community cats when calling in.
-The regular cost is $40 for spay/neuter and eartipping is free.
+The regular cost is $40 for spay/neuter, $15 for rabies vaccine and eartipping is free.
 We hold Trap Neuter Return training every month.
-Taking the TNR class entitles you to discounted spay/neuter for these cats: $25 which includes a rabies vaccine and mandatory eartip.
+Taking the TNR class entitles you to discounted spay/neuter for TNR cats: $25 which includes a rabies vaccine, mandatory eartip and pain medication injection.

 Please note that shelter is essential to these cats, especially if any are getting spayed/neutered over the winter.
-While their hair is growing back in after surgery, they need dependable shelter.
-We hold shelter building workshops a couple of times during the year.
+While their hair is growing back in after surgery, they really need dependable shelter.
+We hold shelter building workshops a few times during the year.
 For more information on community cats, shelters or Trap Neuter Return click here.

 All animals are examined by a Licensed Veterinarian before surgery.
 Licensed Veterinarians perform the surgeries and oversee all aspects of the clinic to ensure all pets are well cared for.